ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 #### Searching for an element

-An element in an array can be quickly retrieved by providing its index but if you are searching for a specific one, for example a string "Bob",in the worst case you would have to loop the entire array making the time complexity O(n).
-In this case fortunately, Hash Tables come to the rescue.
+An element in an array can be quickly retrieved by providing its index but if you are searching for something specific, for example "Bob" in array of strings, in the worst case you would have to loop the entire array making the time complexity O(n).
+If you are looking to search quickly for an element inside a data structure take a look at hash tables.

 ### ArrayList (Java)